gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

     * RAM: 32GB
     * Disk: 2x 1TB HDD
   * Dedicated Server 2
-    * CPU: Intel® Xeon E5 1410 v2
+    * CPU: Intel Xeon E5 1410 v2
     * RAM: 64GB
     * Disk: 3x 6TB HDD

 ## Goals

 * Ability to host applications easily, there is [a lot of good self hosted software](https://github.com/awesome-selfhosted/awesome-selfhosted) out there.
-* Keep ongoing maintenance to a minimum. *More time for video games*
+* Keep ongoing maintenance to a minimum.
-* Automatic encrypted backups. *Because RAID is not a backup*
+* Automatic encrypted backups, *because RAID is not a backup*
 * Ability to easily add and remove servers.
 * An internal network between servers, some of my servers exist outside of my home network.
 * Alerting and Monitoring, so I know when servers go down, failing drives, backups didn't run, etc.